hawaii-ai/bus-density/README.md

 ## Demo
 * Demo scripts are provided in the outermost folder.
 * Model checkpoint files (as used for results reported in the paper) can be downloaded from [here](https://drive.google.com/drive/folders/1T8ZGWdQgRCLmuHn6EKonS6acfYd0_l23?usp=drive_link).
-* A sample dataset is provided purely to demonstrate model functionality, the dataset is not representative of the complete dataset used to train/evaluate the models in the manuscript.
+* A sample dataset is provided purely to demonstrate model functionality, the dataset is not representative of the complete dataset used to train/evaluate the models in the manuscript. **Note: the sample data provided have not been cleaned/cropped as expected by the model.**
 * Demo files are described below:
     - `write_graylevels.py` pulls out image histograms from included datasets and saves them as pickle files.
     - `graylevel_method.py` does grid searches and saves predictions from an MLP, random forest and logistic regression models from the image histograms written above.